iturdikulov/i-unipile-sdk/README.md

 pytest
 ```

+#### Activities tests

 Some tests that perform actions like sending messages are marked as `messaging`
 and are skipped by default.
-To run them, use the `--messaging` flag:
+To run them, use the `--activities` flag:

+If you specify `UNIPILE_LN_USER_URN_TO_MESSAGE`, you can test messaging
+functionality by sending a message to that user URN.
+Be careful this can
+actually send a many same messages on LinkedIn.
+Use a test account or a
+controlled recipient.

+There additional `test_send_message_to_attendees` test, which sends messages
+with specific logic.
+If there found only one message (usually invite message),
+it sends a test message to that attendee and asserts success.
+So expect some
+"thank you for connection" messages if `--activities` flag is used.

 ```bash
 pytest --messaging